 Every company has slightly different questions on their applications.
 That little difference can be the difference between an approval and a decline.
 Our underwriter (independent) is always available to help if we have questions about your ability to qualify.
 It's just another instrument in our toolbox.

 An experienced independent life insurance agent will help you determine what your different options are, what the best priced option will be, why one choice makes more sense than the other and how to proceed.
+They will help you find the best life insurance for seniors over 70.
 Use an independent agent to your advantage and get the best insurance deal you possibly can!